Marketing during a pandemic? Learn how to live stream and win more customers.

 Live Streaming on Social Media is only the latest trend in marketing during this lockdown.
 Sure, going live on Facebook might not be new, but it has seen a resurgence as of late.
-During a lockdown, there’s little room for content creators to go outside and film new videos or have a photo-shoot.
-Which is why businesses and content creators have resorted to live streaming and engage directly with their audience.
+During a lockdown, there’s little room for content creators to go outside and film new videos or have a photoshoot.
+This is why businesses and content creators have resorted to living to stream and engage directly with their audience.

 Why businesses are live streaming during Covid19?

 Over 87% of businesses are using live streaming as a part of their marketing strategy.
 This can be attributed to the growing popularity of streaming with 80% of people in a survey expressing their preference for live videos over Blogs.
 And with the Covid-19 crisis, people are demanding more content as they have fewer options for entertainment during a lockdown.
 Moreover, as the lockdown extends, content creators will face difficulty traveling to new locations for shoots and consequently struggle to create content.

 Facebook is the most popular platform for businesses.
 The platform boasts over 2 Billion users and allows businesses to grow audiences with paid ads.
 It is also one of the best platforms to promote your live videos before they happen.
 We discuss more this later in this article.

 Instagram is a place for passionate foodies, fashionistas, and travelers.
 The platform is incredibly visual.
 This is why influencer marketing takes top reign here.
 Hire an influencer to go live on your page and have a one-to-one interaction with your audience.
 You can also, bring in members from your audience into the live stream for a more engaging stream.

 YouTube is another platform where you can broadcast yourself live for your viewers.
 While there are certain bells and whistles unique to this platform, overall, it offers the same functionality.